Are you a mathematically minded person and possess good analytical abilities?

-This shows that the profession is ideal for those who are seeking a full-time position in the industry.
+This shows that the profession is ideal for those seeking a full-time position in the industry.

 The average age of Actuaries employed in Australia is 37 years compared to the industry’s average of 40 years.

-A good percentage of females i.e., 43% work in this profession.
-This shows the profession presents favorable work opportunities for both male and female candidates.
+A good percentage of females, i.e., 43%, work in this profession.
+This shows the job presents favourable work opportunities for both male and female candidates.

 10. Employment Opportunities For An Actuary In Australia

 Actuary courses In Australia are globally relevant and enable a qualified actuary to work in developing and developed economies throughout the globe.
-Actuaries are generally employed as consultants or executives in financial institutions assisting different organizations.
+Actuaries work as consultants or executives in financial institutions assisting different organizations.

-Financial and Insurance Services (Banks, Fund Management, Superannuation Insurance, Investments), Government, Scientific and Technical Services, and Academic and Training are the top three conventional industries that recruit Actuaries regularly.
+Financial and Insurance Services (Banks, Fund Management, Superannuation Insurance, Investments), Government, Scientific and Technical Services, and Academic and Training.

 11. Job Prospects For Actuaries In Australia

-Besides working as an actuary, professionals can use their skill set in various other professions as well such as life insurance, general insurance, health insurance, superannuation policies, and more.
+Besides working as an actuary, they can use their skills in various other professions, such as life insurance, general insurance, health insurance, superannuation policies, and more.

 12. How Much Does An Actuary Earn In Australia?

-According to Indeed data, the average actuary salary in Australia is $107,640 per year.
+According to Indeed data, the average actuary salary in Australia is $107,640 annually.